briancullinan/morpheus/README.md

 6) Slippery onboarding, "Holy Shit!" moment
 7) auto-exec on remote cloud for mobile testing
 8) \mvjoin and follow remote player splines
+9) \sync IndexedDB file-system with a Github Gist after CAS

 ## Use cases